danintel/sawtooth-cookiejar/README.md

 Use the Sawtooth
 ["XO"](https://github.com/hyperledger/sawtooth-core/tree/master/sdk/examples/xo_python)
 example application as a pattern
+If you get stuck, see the Protobuf implementation in the `protobuf` branch of this repository
 * Translate the Python transaction processor into another programming language.
 See
 [Simplewallet](https://github.com/askmish/sawtooth-simplewallet)